-Cylindrical robots have a primary arm that moves up and down.
+As a differentiator to conventional industrial robotic arms, Cylindrical Robots have a primary arm that moves up and down rather than pivoting on a series of the axis.
 Built within the robotic arm is a cylinder that creates this motion by extending and retracting itself.
 In many of these cylindrical robotic models, the rotation is generated by gears and a motor, and the vertical motion is generated using a pneumatic cylinder.

 Some applications of cylindrical robots include:

 - General machine handling applications

 - Material handling applications including package assembly and palletizing

 While there are a number of distinct situations where cylindrical robots are optimal for automation performance, many processes can be done with other, more common robot types like Cartesian or SCARA robots.
 These other robot types can go a long way to matching the speed and precision seen from cylindrical robots.

 If you’re considering automating a process where cylindrical robots might be used or looking for service or replacement of a current robotic system, contact Midwest Engineered Systems.
 We have decades of experience with a variety of robot types and configurations in all manner of applications.
 Our applications engineers can work with you to develop robotic processes that increase throughput while providing the quality necessary to make the production automation project a success.